 Health and Care of Capybaras

 Gentle giants they may be, but capybaras come with unique needs that demand careful consideration.
-As the world’s largest rodent species, native to South America, they require a habitat that mirrors the open spaces they’ve been accustomed to in their natural domain.
-This means providing them with a large outdoor enclosure where they can roam freely and access water bodies for swimming.
+As the world’s largest rodent species native to South America, they require a habitat that mirrors the open spaces they’ve been accustomed to in their natural domain.
+This means providing them with a large outdoor enclosure to roam freely and access water bodies for swimming.

 Access to Water

-It’s imperative to provide capybaras with an ample water source in which they can submerge themselves fully.
+It’s imperative to provide capybaras with an ample water source so that they can fully submerge themselves.
 This not only assists in maintaining their coat cleanliness but also ensures they have adequate opportunities for exercise and enjoyment.

 Capybaras are known to consume a substantial amount of water, approximately 2-6 liters daily, so ensuring a constant supply of clean water is essential for preventing dehydration and promoting optimal health.